web3-authn/tatchi/sdk/docs/wallet-iframe-architecture.md

   - Optional: NEAR RPC client for nonce/block height/hash (can also accept those from parent; they are not secrets).

 - Gesture Capture (wallet origin):
-  - Modal path: existing `IframeTxConfirmer` is made visible briefly to capture click/confirm in the wallet origin, then hidden.
+  - Modal path: the inline `<w3a-tx-confirmer>` element is shown briefly to capture click/confirm in the wallet origin, then hidden.
   - Embedded path: existing `IframeButtonWithTooltipConfirmer` captures a click in its own iframe; WebAuthn runs there.

 ## Boot Sequence